Orbifold Stability and Miyaoka-Yau Inequality for minimal pairs: Preliminaries on orbifold sheaves, Chern classes and stability

-In this section, we construct smooth, orbi-étale structures in codimension two for pairs satisfying the assumptions of Theorem B. Later, this will make it possible to define a meaningful second Chern class for these pairs.
-More precisely, one needs smoothness to define Chern classes, and étalité to make sure that these classes are independent of choices, cf Section \ref{Chern} for more details. \\
+In this section, we construct orbi-étale structures in codimension two for pairs satisfying the assumptions of Theorem~\ref{thm:main-ineq}.
+Later, this will make it possible to define a meaningful notion of Chern classes for such pairs. \\

-But first, let us recall the following result, which is a consequence of the classification of klt singularities pairs in dimension two, see~\cite[Prop.
-9.3]{GKKP} for a complete explanation.
+But first, let us recall the following result, which is a consequence of the classification of dlt singularities pairs in dimension two, see~\cite[Cor.~9.14]{GKKP} for more details.